-The reactor is a robust glass vessel with an easily assembled gas-tight push fit lid on which is mounted the geared motor and stirring mechanism.
+The reactor is a robust HDPE vessel with an easily assembled gas-tight push fit lid on which is mounted the geared motor and stirring mechanism.

 All reactor parts are A2 grade stainless or inert plastic and can be easily serviced with available spare parts.

-The reactors are housed in a tough rota-moulded polypropylene water bath on which a clip-on laboratory heater can be mounted to maintain temperature.
+The reactors are housed in a tough rota-moulded polypropylene water bath into which a 60mm diameter thermostatic heater can be inserted to maintain temperature.